Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Empirical Results

 \section{Empirical Results}

 In this section, we empirically evaluate our proposed strategy optimization algorithms in terms of solution quality and scalability.
 Then, we conduct experiments and perform analysis to understand the optimal number of bands as a function of the relevant parameters.
-Our analysis reveals that in many scenarios of practical interest the optimal number of bands is small, and consequently the overhead of \bandmf at training time is acceptably small.
-Our experiments focus on RMSE, which we compute in closed form using \cref{prop:expected_error}, dividing by $n$ and taking the square root.
+Our analysis reveals that in many scenarios of practical interest the optimal number of bands is small, and consequently the overhead of \bandmf at training time is small.
+Our experiments focus on root-mean-squared-error (RMSE), which we compute in closed form using \cref{prop:expected_error}, dividing by $n$ and taking the square root.
+Strategy optimization is done on an NVIDIA V100 Tensor Core GPU for up to 10K iterations.